About Our Doctoral Program

 - Mark Janikas.
 Product Engineer, ESRI, Inc.

 - Kristopher Kuzera.
-Teaching Assistant Professor and Internship Director, University of Denver
+Teaching Associate Professor and Internship Director, University of Denver

 - Ick-Hoi Kim.
 Research Fellow, Department of Geography, National Singapore University